-If you see a suspected algae bloom take a photo and describe what you see and where and contact us (King County, and Ames Lake Community Club Board) and we can coordinate the best way to get a sample to the lab.
+If you see a suspected algae bloom, please take a photo and describe what you see and where and contact King County and the Ames Lake Community Club Board so we can coordinate the best way to get a sample to the lab.

-Normally algae blooms are not toxic but there is no way to know for sure without testing so please take appropriate level of caution and if you see something, report it so it can be tested!
+Normally algae blooms are not toxic but there is no way to know for sure without testing, so please take an appropriate level of caution and if you see something, report it so it can be tested!

 Avoid contact with algae.
 Avoid swallowing water while swimming.
-Take a bath or shower with warm soapy water after coming in contact with lake water.
+Take a bath or shower with warm soapy water after coming into contact with the lake water.

-The key takeaways from the 2020 monitoring season are:
+The key takeaways from the 2020 monitoring season were:

 Ames Lake continued to have fairly clear water, with low nutrient concentrations and algal growth.

 An algal bloom was sampled for toxin testing in August 2020.
 No algal toxins were detected in the samples.